ck-earlyrepos/.github/README.md

 # .github
-Some of my earliest work.
-My coding style has changed considerably since those fateful days, but it's nice to revisit now and again.
+This organization contains some of my earliest work.